 - Tokyo Metropolis is the capitol of Japan with a population of about 14 million and a world-leading megalopolis. - In March 2021 (Reiwa 3), the Tokyo Metropolitan Govt. formulated Future Tokyo: Tokyo's Long-Term Strategy (hereinafter referred to as "Future Tokyo"), which lays out its visions for Tokyo in the 2040s, strategies to be implemented up to 2030 to achieve those visions, and projects to implement such strategies.
-In February 2022, Future Tokyo was updated to the Future Tokyo Strategy version up 2022 to accelerate efforts to create the future following the Tokyo 2020 Olympic Games and based on various changes that occurred during the battle against the COVID-19 pandemic. - With the aim of accelerating efforts to create the future, Future Tokyo sets out the direction of policies to be taken to realize a sustainable Tokyo that strikes a balance between maturity and ongoing growth, and is people-centered, because people are who generate Tokyo's growth.
+In February 2022, Future Tokyo was updated to the Future Tokyo Strategy version up 2022 to accelerate efforts to create the future following the Tokyo 2020 Olympic Games and based on various changes that occurred during the battle against the COVID-19 pandemic.
+This was followed by the latest update in January 2023, i.e. "Future Tokyo" Strategy version up 2023 aimed at tackling challenges such as global problems that cannot be solved with conventional wisdom or an accelerating decline in the birthrate, by taking every preemptive measure against substantial impacts. - With the aim of accelerating efforts to create the future, Future Tokyo sets out the direction of policies to be taken to realize a sustainable Tokyo that strikes a balance between maturity and ongoing growth, and is people-centered, because people are who generate Tokyo's growth.
 This is in line with the SDGs' core message of creating an inclusive society where no one is left behind.
-Under this concept, the policies of Tokyo Metropolitan Govt. revolve around realizing a Tokyo that cares for people, is full of diversity and inclusiveness, and is where people shine. - Tokyo Metropolitan Govt. is also strongly promoting initiatives to overcome the COVID-19 pandemic and other major crises to achieve a sustainable recovery and become a resilient and sustainable city.
-Along with such actions, the metropolitan government is taking proactive efforts to help solve social issues through sustainable finance, such as establishing the Tokyo ESG Fund, implementing the Tokyo Finance Award and issuing Tokyo Green Bonds and Tokyo Social Bonds.
+Under this concept, the policies of Tokyo Metropolitan Govt. revolve around realizing a Tokyo that cares for people, is full of diversity and inclusiveness, and is where people shine.

-- In the process of realizing a Tokyo where people shine and a sustainable recovery, Tokyo Metropolitan Govt. will issue Tokyo Social Bonds to help Tokyo residents and businesses in need of social support, and further promote ESG investment in Japan as well. - ■"Future Tokyo" Strategy version up 2022
+- Tokyo Metropolitan Govt. is also strongly promoting initiatives to overcome the COVID-19 pandemic and other major crises to achieve a sustainable recovery and become a resilient and sustainable city.
+Along with such actions, the metropolitan government is taking proactive efforts to help solve social issues through sustainable finance, such as establishing the Tokyo ESG Fund, implementing the Tokyo Finance Award and issuing Tokyo Green Bonds and Tokyo Social Bonds. - In the process of realizing a Tokyo where people shine and a sustainable recovery, Tokyo Metropolitan Govt. will issue Tokyo Social Bonds to help Tokyo residents and businesses in need of social support, and further promote ESG investment in Japan as well. - ■"Future Tokyo" Strategy version up 2022